xuhongl/MCW-Serverless-architecture/Whiteboard design session/WDS student guide - Serverless architecture.md

 2. Will a serverless architecture that has the capacity to infinitely scale put us at risk for huge monthly bills?

 3. How do we make sure that erroneous image processing does not make certain toll bills fall through the cracks or, even worse, send a bill to the wrong person?

+4. Is it possible to add a secure API that allows our customers to retrieve information about their vehicles plus captured photos?
+How do we protect our system from unauthorized access or an excessive number of requests?

 ### Infographic for common scenarios